kikiutils/node-shared/README.md

 You can also use yarn, npm, or bun to add the dependency.

 That's it!
 You're ready to use this package in your project.
-Check out the instructions for [functions](#functions) below ✨.
+Check out the [function instructions](#functions) below ✨.

 ## Functions